Public transportation in Playa Del Carmen

 If you do not want to take the ADO bus you have a few more options from the Cancun Airport to Playa Del Carmen.
 There is no Uber service in the Riviera Maya, so that is not one of the options.
 Taxis from the airport are expensive and use smaller cars.
 Plus there is not set fare and no discounts for round trip service.
 So we don’t recommend taking a taxi.

-We do recommend a private transfer that will be waiting for you at the airport.
+We do recommend private transportation that will be waiting for you at the airport.
 A bilingual driver will take you directly to your hotel or wherever you are staying.
 It is a great service that our readers have really enjoyed.
 You can book below on their official website.
 Just click the reserve now button.

 If this guide was helpful, see our full list of Playa Del Carmen Guides for your next time here.